performant-software/Neatline/docs/final/managing-exhibits.md

 ## Delete

 Click here to permanently delete the exhibit.
-You'll get a confirmation message asking if you're sure that you want to remove the exhibit.
-When an exhibit is deleted, it is completely removed from the database (along with all the records that belonged to it), and cannot be recovered.
+You'll get a pop-up message asking for confirmation. **Important**: When an exhibit is deleted, it is _completely_ removed from the database - along with all the records that belonged to it - and cannot be recovered.